Mary Hardy (comedian): Biography

+In 1967 Hardy signed up with HSV-7 to co-host The Penthouse Club with Mike Williamson, where telecasts of harness racing, then known as "the trots", were interspersed with live variety.
+After Williamson left the show, Hardy's co-hosts included Ernie Sigley and Bill Collins.
+In 1968 she played the character of secretary Miss Dardanelles in the pilot for Once Upon a Twilight, a projected series starring The Twilights.

 Hardy returned to the theatre and in 1969 was awarded the Rosa Ribush Award for "Best Supporting Actress" for her role as Agnes in Mame.

-In 1971 Hardy signed up with HSV-7 to co-host The Penthouse Club with Mike Williamson, where telecasts of harness racing, then known as "the trots", were interspersed with live variety.
-After Williamson left the show, Hardy's co-hosts included Ernie Sigley and Bill Collins She was suspended from the show in late 1974 for swearing, but was later reinstated.
+She also played Phyllis McTaggart in the sitcom Good Morning Mr. Doubleday and Harriet Turner in the soap opera Bellbird.

 In the 1970s she also worked at radio station 3AW.

+Hardy and Pearce divorced in 1975.
 The stress of her career in radio and television was considerable and in May 1977, Hardy collapsed on set.
 She was admitted to a private hospital for two weeks, and later gave several interviews about what the studio called a 'virus' which had officially struck her down.
 But she made no attempt to hide her perilous state saying "You're just hanging by a bit of a string and sometimes they let go of the string and you fall down".

 Over the next two years, the 'rests' between shows, the live 'walkouts' on air and brief stays in hospital became more frequent and she left The Penthouse Club in late 1978.
 After winning her seventh and final Logie, knowing that her long-running command over variety television was coming to an end, she said "I really have to thank Graham Kennedy for this.
 If he hadn't got me the sack all those years ago, I would not have gone to Seven".

+Swearing on live television

+Hardy was suspended from Penthouse Club in late 1974 for swearing.
+This happened twice: once when she was pretending to buzz out swear words with a buzzer device, and a second time when she was karate chopping bricks.

+In early 1975, she told Jim Murphy of Listener-In TV that 'I know that if my mother were alive she would have been very disappointed in me, and that alone makes me regret it deeply,' adding: